Mobile banner for up to 35% off and $50 amazon gift card for LLC formation

 Appointing a registered agent

-You must designate a registered agent when you file the articles of organization.
+You must designate a registered agent in Virginia when you file the articles of organization.
 If you are serving as your own registered agent, you do not have to pay any additional fees related to registered agent services.
 You may also use a registered agent service, in which a third-party company acts as your LLC’s registered agent.
 Tailor Brands provides this service for an annual fee of $199.
 Other companies might charge up to $400 per year.

 Creating an operating agreement